OpenInternet/Infuse/content/contribute.en.md

 ## Developing new learning paths and modules

 Are you interested in developing an additional Infuse learning path or adding a new module to an existing learning path?
-If so, please contact [contact@infuse.quest](mailto:contact@infuse.quest) for guidance on how to do so using the Infuse framework.
+If so, please contact infuse@internews.org for guidance on how to do so using the Infuse framework.

 Some things to consider: